-10 Military Moving Tips from U-Box®
+10 Military Moving Tips

 1. Consult with the Transportation Office

-Military moving often comes on short notice.
-It can be tempting to drop everything and start packing as soon as you receive orders, but we recommend taking things slowly.
-First, contact your local transportation office to review your options, standard allowance, and entitlements and try to iron-out specifics of your move, like if you’ll be on base or off.
-Use resources like Military INSTALLATIONS and PCSgrades to learn more about your new duty station ahead of time.
+Find out what your transportation allowance is, benefits you’re entitled to, and try to iron out specifics of your move, like whether you’ll be on base or off.
+Use resources like the Defense Department’s Military Installations page and PCSgrades to learn more about your new duty station ahead of time.

 Use our moving checklist to stay on schedule throughout the planning phase.